 \subsubsection{Multiresolution Hash Encoding}

-We use the multiresolution hash encoder \cite{muller2022instant} $H_v = enc(\mathbf x'; \mathbf{\Theta})$ to encode the normalised positions of sampled points, which enables fast encoding without sacrificing performance.
+We use the multiresolution hash encoder \cite{muller2022instant} $H_v = enc(\mathbf x'; \mathbf{\Theta})$ to encode the normalized positions of sampled points, which enables fast encoding without sacrificing performance.
 With the multiresolution structure, it allows the encoder to disambiguate hash collisions.
-The multiple resolutions are arranged into $L$ levels with different $T$-dimensional learnable hash tables at each level which contain feature vectors with size $F$.
-The hyperparameters of our multiresolution hash encoder are shown in Table~\ref{hashencoder} and the structure of the encoder is illustrated in Fig.~\ref{model}.
+The multiple resolutions are arranged into $L$ levels with different $T$-dimensional learnable hash tables at each level containing feature vectors with size $F$.
+The hyperparameters of our multiresolution hash encoder are shown in Table~\ref{hashencoder}, and the structure of the encoder is illustrated in Figure~\ref{model}.

-For each voxel point, we apply $L$ resolution levels which are independent to each other.
-The resolution size $N$ is chosen based on an exponential increment between the coarsest and finest resolutions $\left \lfloor{N_{min},N_{max}}\right \rfloor$ where $N_{max}$ is selected to match the finest detail in the training data.
+For each voxel, we apply $L$ resolution levels, which are independent of each other.
+The resolution size $N$ is chosen based on an exponential increment between the coarsest and finest resolutions $\left \lfloor{N_{min},N_{max}}\right \rfloor$, where $N_{max}$ is selected to match the finest detail in the training data.
 It is defined as:

-where $l \in \{0,1, \dots L-1\}$ and $b = 2$ is the growth factor.
-Regarding a single level $N_l$, the input point with normalised coordinates $\mathbf x' = (x',y',z') \in \mathbb{R}^3$ is geometrically scaled to a grid cube containing $2^3$ vertices according to the grid resolution at this level.
-To implement this functionality, the original 3D volume is evenly split into a number of grid cubes according to the resolution $N_l^3$ and the grid cube which contains the desired sampled point is assigned to this point as the spanned grid cube.
-The multiresolution property in the hash encoder covers the full range from the coarsest resolution $N_{min}$ to finest resolution $N_{max}$, which ensures that all scales at which relevant important learning could perform are contained, in spite of of sparsity.
-The details of the multiresolution hash encoder are as follows containing four parts.
+where $l \in \{0,1, \dots L-1\}$, and $b = 2$ is the growth factor.
+For a single level $N_l$, the input point with normalized coordinates $\mathbf x' = (x',y',z') \in \mathbb{R}^3$ is geometrically scaled to a grid cube containing $2^3$ vertices according to the grid resolution at this level.
+To implement this functionality, the original 3D volume is evenly split into a number of grid cubes according to the resolution $N_l^3$, and the grid cube containing the desired sampled point is assigned to this point as the spanned grid cube.
+The multiresolution property in the hash encoder covers the full range from the coarsest resolution $N_{min}$ to the finest resolution $N_{max}$, which ensures that all scales are contained, in spite of sparsity.
+The four parts of the multiresolution hash encoder are discussed in detail below.